🌗 Where nervous system wisdom rewrites the perimenopause playbook—part of The Reckoning Years series.

 If This Is You

-You’re not imagining it.
-Your nervous system is broadcasting threat instead of localizing it: a capacity problem, not a credibility problem.
+Your nervous system is broadcasting threat instead of localizing it — a precision failure driven by load, not a problem with your perception.

 🌟 Through the Vital Clarity Code Lens: How Migrating Pain Settles

-It settles when the system no longer needs to broadcast threat.
+Moving pain settles when the system no longer needs to broadcast.
+That requires changing the conditions, not chasing the location.

 🌱 Regulate